campbell-2589/arbitrary-precision-analytics/README.md

 =============================

-Arbitrary precision root finding with boost and NTL.
+Arbitrary precision root finding with boost and Numeric Template Library (NTL).

 Doxygen code documentation hosed on gh-pages branch at :

 http://brucebcampbell.github.com/arbitrary-precision-analytics/index.html

 This repository is a small project to write a library that instrumented some of the boost numerical functions with the arbitrary precision computation provided by NTL.

 You will find example code implementing the Newton Raphson method for calculating roots, and the Miler-Rabin primality test.

 This version uses boost 1.51.0 and NTL 5.5.2.
 These are located for convenience in the Packages repository.

 Here is a check (using NTL) of the output for the cube root of 794 to 1024 precision;

 9.259911460232221094625793698636637154245268549510110715554379502935598232566421
 93054969787730973482431038572921744007809586133210387850583331352709397212073530